Wales national rugby union team: Individual records

 Neil Jenkins was the first rugby player to surpass 1000 Test points.
 He holds several Welsh records, including the most points scored for Wales with 1049, the most successful penalty kicks for Wales with 248, and the Welsh record for most points in a single Test match with 30.
 The record for drop-goals for Wales is held by Jonathan Davies with 13.

 Shane Williams is Wales' record try-scorer with 58 tries.
 Williams is also Wales' record try-scorer in Six Nations Championships with 22 and the Rugby World Cups with 10.
 Colin Charvis' 22 tries is the all-time Welsh record for a forward, and was the world record for tries by a forward until 2011.

 Alun Wyn Jones is the nation's most capped player with 158 Welsh caps.
-Seven other players have earned 100 caps or more: Gethin Jenkins, Stephen Jones, Gareth Thomas, Martyn Williams, George North, Dan Biggar and Taulupe Faletau The record for most matches as captain is held by Alun Wyn Jones with 52.
+Eight other players have earned 100 caps or more: Gethin Jenkins, Stephen Jones, Gareth Thomas, Martyn Williams, George North, Dan Biggar, Taulupe Faletau and Leigh Halfpenny The record for most matches as captain is held by Alun Wyn Jones with 52.
 The record for the most consecutive appearances is held by Gareth Edwards who played all 53 of his matches for Wales consecutively between 1967 and 1978.
 Edwards is also Wales' youngest ever captain at the age of 20.